errai/errai-tutorial/README.md

  * Maven 3 (run `mvn --version` on the command line to check)
  * An unzipped copy of JBoss AS 7 or EAP 6

+ More detailed instructions can be found in our [Setup Tutorial](tutorial-guide/SETUP.adoc)

 Build and deploy (production mode)
 ----------------